mohamedAhmed97/guestBook_Backend/README.md

 4-Open Your Terminal

-5-write "npm update" for install the modules which we used it
+5-write "npm update" for install the modules which needed in the project

 6-write "npm run dev" or "npm run start" to start the server
 ----------------------------------------------------------------------